Types of Short-Term Work AbroadiStockphoto

 In our article on short-term overseas employment, we gave you a short overview of what exactly this type of work entails.
 Below you will find short descriptions of the most common types of short-term employment abroad.

-Some are rather for the more adventurous types of travelers curious to experience foreign cultures.
+Some are tailored towards adventurous types of travelers curious to experience foreign cultures.
 Other types of employment, however, will help you put that special twist to your CV.
 Having spent some time abroad will not only impress future employers: it will also show that you have acquired intercultural skills and fluency in a foreign language.
 Even if you do not aspire to travel the world in the future, these skills are essential assets in today’s business world.

 Au pair work is especially suitable for people who like to work with children and have some prior experience working as a nanny, a babysitter or a kindergarten teacher.
-Joan works in an organization which finds suitable positions for those who are interested in short-term work abroad.
+Joan works in an organization which finds suitable positions for those who are interested in this line of work.
 She has already placed many of her applicants in host families, where they perform various duties, such as helping to pick up the children from school or put them to bed.

 Joan knows that internships are very popular, but not as easy to organize.
 “The employers expect quite a lot from their interns, and at the same time, the payment is very low or non-existent.
 It’s definitely not for making money, especially not if you end up in an insanely expensive city like Geneva or Tokyo, where some of the most prestigious offers are.
 Applicants need a financial cushion or supportive parents to pull this one off.”

-Another, slightly less glamorous way of finding an internship abroad is using one’s university network.
+Another way of finding an internship abroad is using one’s university network.
 Many universities offer international internship placements to their undergrads and recent graduates.
-They may not end up at the WHO Headquarters in Geneva.
-At the end of the day though, it’s still an immense advantage for them to have this experience on their CV.
+While they may not end up at the WHO Headquarters in Geneva, it’s still an immense advantage for them to have this experience on their CV at the end of the day.